eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 Static analysis can be immensely helpful for improving code readability, reliability, and overall quality.
 Many developers rely on static analysis to enforce consistent code formatting and style, to ensure code is well-documented, and to catch likely bugs.
-Because static analysis runs on source code, it can suggest improvements in editors, as code is written.
+Because static analysis runs on source code, it can suggest improvements in editors as code is written.

 We'll focus in this blog post on ESLint and TypeScript: